klausmelcher/Learn-Assembly-with-IBM-Z-OS/ChI/README.md

   `LA`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`RValue,=C'Ehrman'`<br>
   `BAS`&nbsp;&nbsp;&nbsp;&nbsp;`Rret,CharStr`

 Observe the use of `LA` instead of `L`.
 Only `DigLen` characters are displayed.
 If the string has more than `DigLen` characters, the remaining characters do not appear.
+If the string has less than `DigLen` characters, the rest is filled with undesired characters.

 ## Exercises missing here